tunqui-pe/chamilo-lms/README.md

     DELETE FROM access_url_rel_course WHERE access_url_id NOT IN (SELECT id FROM access_url);
 </pre>

-### Upgrading from non-Git Chamilo 1.10 ###
+### Upgrading from non-Git Chamilo 1.11 ###

-In the *very unlikely* case of upgrading a "normal" Chamilo 1.10 installation (done with the downloadable zip package) to a Git-based installation, make sure you delete the contents of a few folders first.
+In the *very unlikely* case of upgrading a "normal" Chamilo 1.x installation (done with the downloadable zip package) to a Git-based installation, make sure you delete the contents of a few folders first.
 These folders are re-generated later by the ```composer update``` command.
 This is likely to increase the downtime of your Chamilo portal of a few additional minutes (plan for 10 minutes on a reasonnable internet connection).

 ```
 rm composer.lock
-rm -rf web/*
 rm -rf vendor/*
 ```

 # For developers and testers only